TrafalgarLaw-24/recommendations-with-ibm/README.md

 V. Matrix Factorization
 Built using matrix factorization to make article recommendations to the users on the IBM Watson Studio platform

+## Content
+  * project tests.py
+  * Recommendations with IBM ipynb file

+## About

+  * Created this project as part of the Udacity Data Scientist Nanodegree programme.